 \section{Abstract}

 Hierarchical agglomerative clustering (HAC) is a popular algorithm for clustering data, but despite its importance, no dynamic algorithms for HAC with good theoretical guarantees exist.
 In this paper, we study dynamic HAC on edge-weighted graphs.
-As single-linkage HAC reduces to computing a minimum spanning forest (MSF), our first result is to develop a parallel batch-dynamic algorithm for maintaining MSFs.
+As single-linkage HAC reduces to computing a minimum spanning forest (MSF), our first result is a parallel batch-dynamic algorithm for maintaining MSFs.
 On a batch of $k$ edge insertions or deletions, our batch-dynamic MSF algorithm runs in $O(k\log^6 n)$ expected amortized work and $O(\log^4 n)$ span with high probability.
 It is the first fully dynamic MSF algorithm handling batches of edge updates with polylogarithmic work per update and polylogarithmic span.
-Using MSF, we obtain a parallel batch-dynamic algorithm that can answer queries about single-linkage graph HAC clusters.
+Using our MSF algorithm, we obtain a parallel batch-dynamic algorithm that can answer queries about single-linkage graph HAC clusters.

 Our second result is that dynamic graph HAC is significantly harder for other common linkage functions.
-Assuming the strong exponential time hypothesis, dynamic graph HAC requires $\Omega(n^{1-o(1)})$ work per update or query on a graph with $n$ vertices for complete linkage, weighted average linkage, and average linkage.
-For complete linkage and weighted average linkage, this bound still holds even for incremental or decremental algorithms and even if we allow $\on{poly}(n)$-approximation.
-For average linkage, the bound weakens to $\Omega(n^{1/2 - o(1)})$ for incremental and decremental algorithms, and the bounds still hold if we allow $O(n^{o(1)})$-approximation.
+For example, assuming the strong exponential time hypothesis, dynamic graph HAC requires $\Omega(n^{1-o(1)})$ work per update or query on a graph with $n$ vertices for complete linkage, weighted average linkage, and average linkage.
+For complete linkage and weighted average linkage, the bound still holds even for incremental or decremental algorithms and even if we allow $\operatorname{poly}(n)$-approximation.
+For average linkage, the bound weakens to $\Omega(n^{1/2 - o(1)})$ for incremental and decremental algorithms, and the bounds still hold when allowing $n^{o(1)}$-approximation.